-Accounts receivable as at December 31, 2009 increased to \$566,018, compared to \$312,340 as at December 31, 2008.
-The increase is a result of increased sales in the two months ended December 31, 2009 compared to the two months ended December 31, 2008.
+Accounts receivable as at December 31, 2010 decreased to \$517,584, compared to \$567,210 as at December 31, 2009.
+The decrease is a result of improved collections activities.
 The Company maintains close contact with its customers to mitigate risk in the collection of accounts receivable.